joaopizani/paucasedmatura-src/site/src/en/blog/tech/2011-12-28_vim-macros.md

 So it was time to use a feature of vim I recently heard about: macros!

-Macros in vim are a VERY generic mechanism: your start recording a macro and then everything you do is recorded - every movement, every edit, in normal mode as in insert, visual - _whatever_ mode.
+Macros in vim are a VERY generic mechanism: your start recording a macro and then everything you do is recorded - every movement, every edit, in normal mode as in insert - _whatever_ mode.
-Then your **replay** your macro and the commands are repeated exactly.
+Then your **replay** your macro and the commands are repeated **exactly**.
 This can be very useful, and I hope to illustrate this usefulness with my concrete example.
 Here's my typical block of code, before and after the transformation I needed to do: